beezwax/markdown-compiler/doc/1-tokenize.md

 approach, as we are using Ruby for our implementation.
 Emphasis will be put on readability and simplicity over speed and performance.

-We'll build a `Tokenizer` object, which will take a markdown input string and return a list of `Token` objects, which have `type` and `value` attributes.
+We'll start by building a `Tokenizer` object, which will take a markdown input string and return a list of `Token` objects, which have `type` and `value` attributes.

-We'll use some `Scanner` objects to find tokens.
+We'll then use some `Scanner` objects to find tokens.
 Basically, we'll register scanners that each match specific tokens.
 Then we run the text through all the scanners and collect what they return.
 We'll stop when something could not be matched or everything has been consumed.